Teaching, Exams and Use of Study Areas on campus during the COVID-19 pandemic

-TUM provides its students with up to 5 self-tests free of charge for one-time use (nasal swab for lay use).
-These tests are intended for your own safety, supervised use to prove 3G status is only possible in exceptional cases and after prior consultation with your instructor.
+Voluntary self-tests: TUM provides its students with up to 5 self-tests free of charge for one-time use (nasal swab for lay use).
+These self-administered tests are for your own safety and are not a substitute for supervised testing at a testing center for 3G verification (exceptions only after prior consultation with and under the supervision of your instructors).

 - Campus Munich / Main Campus: room no.: 0143; room: TUMshop; building: 0501 Institute Building, ground floor.
 Link to the Roomfinder

 - Campus Garching (dispensing machine): IGSSE seminar room in the Center of Excellence 530.EG.003, room no.: 003, ground floor.
 Link to the Roomfinder

 - Campus Heilbronn: To schedule an appointment, please contact studentcounseling_heilbronn(at)mgt.tum.de.

 If the test must be performed on campus, appropriate hygiene measures should be taken (safe spacing and good ventilation, as masks must be removed and nasal sampling may cause sneezing, paper pads to protect against smear infections, etc.).
 The use of the self-tests is described in the package insert.

 - The face-to-face event can initially be conducted as planned with all negatively tested, vaccinated or recovered students.
 If close contacts of the positively tested person are present, contact-reducing, additional measures should be taken.

 - The person who tested positive may not attend the face-to-face event.